opensearch-project/project-website/_community_members/yuye.md

 redirect_from: '/authors/yuye/'
 ---

-**Yuye Zhu** is a Machine Learning Engineer on the OpenSearch Project.
-His mainly works on neural sparse search, agent framework, text chunking, and retrieval-augmented generation.
+**Yuye Zhu** is a machine learning engineer working on the OpenSearch Project.
+He primarily works on neural sparse search, agent framework, text chunking, and retrieval-augmented generation.